 Forms related to the Clinical Professional Counseling Program are located on the Clinical Professional Counseling Program's webpage under the heading, Program Documents & Enrolled Student Resources.
-However, these forms are available as a reference only because the these documents are completed electronically through the Tevera online database upon enrollment in CNSL 503 (practicum) and CNSL 594 (internship).
+However, these forms are available as a REFERENCE ONLY because these documents must be completed electronically through the Tevera online database upon enrollment in CNSL 503 (practicum) and CNSL 594 (internship).